tomasmcguinness/dotnet-passbook/README.md

 ## NFC Support

-This library covers almost all of the fields in Passbook.
-At present the NFC fields are omitted, but I have a new branch that contains this key.
-I'm working with some users of the library on testing this feature since a special NFC certificate is required from Apple.
-Unfortunately, Apple won't supply a certificate, even for testing.

 As of version 2.0.1, the NFC keys are now supported.
 To use them, just set hte Nfc property with a new Nfc object.
 Both the message and encoded public key values are mandatory.

 	 PassGeneratorRequest request = new PassGeneratorRequest();